Sir Andrew Aguecheek: Background and character

 Sir Andrew first appears in the third scene of Act I, as the so-called friend of Sir Toby Belch.
 Sir Andrew is a guest at the home of Sir Toby's niece Lady Olivia, where Sir Toby, a drunkard and glutton, resides.
 Although we are not made aware of Sir Andrew's family or connections, it is said that his annual income is 3,000 ducats, a significant amount and roughly equal to that of a skilled craftsman of the period, leading us to assume that he is a gentleman of some leisure.
 Ineptly, Sir Andrew attempts to court Olivia, and her rejection of him, in favour of dashing Cesario, prompts Sir Andrew to challenge Cesario to a duel.
-His slow-witted nature allows Sir Toby perfect opportunity to take advantage of him, openly admitting that by misusing Sir Andrew's generosity and gullibility, he has milked him for approximately two-thirds of his stated income.
+His slow-witted nature allows Sir Toby the perfect opportunity to take advantage of him, openly admitting that by misusing Sir Andrew's generosity and gullibility, he has milked him for approximately two-thirds of his stated income.
 Sir Andrew fancies himself a great dancer and swordsman, and the scenes where he ineptly engages in these activities are points of physical comedy in the play.
 Sir Andrew's age is not made clear, but it is assumed that he is some years younger than Sir Toby.

-Sir Andrew does not appear in the play after the rejection of his assistance by a drunken Sir Toby: "Will you help?
+Sir Andrew does not appear in the play after a drunken Sir Toby's rejection of his assistance : "Will you help?
 An ass-head and a coxcomb and a knave, a thin-faced knave, a gull?".

 Noted performances

 The Elizabethan actor John Sinklo has been associated with the role of Sir Andrew.
 Actors who have distinguished themselves in the role of Sir Andrew include Alec Guinness, Paul Scofield, Juan Garibay, Christopher Plummer and Richard E. Grant.
 Grant excelled in Trevor Nunn's movie adaptation of Twelfth Night: dancing dreadfully in front of Mel Smith's Sir Toby, getting his sword caught in a branch of a tree and being kicked in the groin during his duel with "Cesario" (Imogen Stubbs).
 When Maria (Imelda Staunton) tricks Malvolio (Nigel Hawthorne) into wearing yellow stockings, she reveals to her fellow conspirators that "'tis a colour [my lady Olivia] abhors".
-They then turn to Sir Andrew who is wearing a yellow waistcoat, tie and stockings.
+They then turn to Sir Andrew, wearing a yellow waistcoat, tie and stockings.
 At the end however, he is allowed some dignity by kissing the hand of Olivia (Helena Bonham Carter) before leaving her estate, his head held high.